CloudCoded/Elements_and_Properties_Doc/html/README.md

 The i element is used for idiomatic text, or text that is separate from the "normal" text content.
 This could be for italic text, such as scientific terms, or for icons like those provided by FontAwesome.

 This special class is how FontAwesome determines which icon to load. fas indicates the category of icons (FontAwesome Solid, here), while fa-music selects the specific icon.

+z-index => The z-index CSS property sets the z-order of a positioned element and its descendants or flex items.
+Overlapping elements with a larger z-index cover those with a smaller one.